How to Become a Theme Park Tester and Get Paid to Visit Theme Parks

 4. Become a Theme Park Critic and Journalist

-Use your experience to get paid as a ride tester by pitching your story to news sources.
+Become a freelance journalist and use your experience to get paid as a ride tester by pitching your story to news sources.
 Visit theme parks around the world and write about what you experienced in each one.

 5. Become a Theme Park Photographer